alinagrishchuk/node-training/databases/README.md

 - All async operations return promises
 - Queries do return object with `.then()` but are not actual fully-fledged promises (use `.exec()` to obtain one)
 - For backwards-compatibility reasons, Mongoose returns [mpromise](https://www.npmjs.com/package/mpromise) promises by default
+- `mpromise` will be removed in Mongoose 5 and will be replaced by ES6 promises, if available, and otherwise by [Bluebird promises](https://github.com/petkaantonov/bluebird)
 - Can be changed to more modern solutions such as native ES6 promises:

 ```javascript